muellerjohannes/muellerjohannes.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in mathematical machine learning at the [IMPRS MiS](https://www.imprs-mis.mpg.de/) in Leipzig where I am jointly supervised by [Nihat Ay](https://www.mis.mpg.de/ay/homepages/nay/) and [Guido Mont&uacute;far](https://www.math.ucla.edu/~montufar/).
 My research interests lie at the intersection of machine learning and applied mathematics.
-Before I starting  my PhD I received a Masters and Bachelors degree in Mathematics from the University of Freiburg as well as a Masters degree in Interdisciplinary Mathematics from the  University of Warwick.
+Before starting my PhD I received a Masters and Bachelors degree in Mathematics from the University of Freiburg as well as a Masters degree in Interdisciplinary Mathematics from the  University of Warwick.

 ---
 You can read more about my research [here](https://muellerjohannes.github.io/publications/).